FAQs for Military-Affiliated Students

 Only the U.S. Department of Veterans Affairs can determine your eligibility for benefits.

-You are required to complete the Veterans Online Application (VONAPP) to apply for veterans benefits.
+You are required to apply for veterans benefits online at https://benefits.va.gov/benefits.
 You will receive an automated e-mail response confirming your application has been received.

 While the VA processes the VONAPP (which may take up to eight weeks), you should complete the UMUC Request for Certification.
-You may have your military transcripts and transcripts from any other schools sent to us while your VONAPP is being processed.
-Once you receive your Certification of Eligibility from the VA, you are required to submit the form to the Veteran Certification Office at COEVA@umuc.edu.
+You may have your military transcripts and transcripts from any other schools sent to us while the VA processes your application.
+Once you receive your Certification of Eligibility from the VA, you are required to submit the form to the Veterans Certification Office at COEVA@umuc.edu.

 As a military veteran, if you qualify for veterans education benefits under the Post-9/11 GI Bill, you may be eligible for a housing allowance.